James Service: Biography

 In March 1883 the liberals under Berry's successor, Sir Bryan O'Loghlen were defeated at elections, and Service formed a new and much stronger government, taking the Treasury as well as the Premiership.
 When Service agreed not to attempt to reduce tariffs, Berry joined him as a minister: such was the fluidity of party politics at this time.
 The young Alfred Deakin held office for the first time in this government.
 The Service government lasted three years and passed some important legislation, including a Public Service Act which removed political patronage from the public service, a new Factories Act and a new Lands Act.

-In June 1883, at a banquet at Albury celebrating the opening of the railway line between Sydney and Melbourne, Service raised the question of Australian federation.
-He supported Sir Thomas McIlwraith in his action with regard to the annexation of New Guinea, and suggested the inter-colonial conference which was held at Sydney in November 1883.
-There a bill constituting a federal council was framed which was carried by Service through the Victorian parliament in 1884.
-Service himself desired the establishment of a federal government, but the other premiers were comparatively lukewarm and the proposed council was to have very limited powers.

 By the time of the 1886 election Service was in declining health and decided to retire from active politics and return to England for a while.
 In 1888 he was elected to the Victorian Legislative Council for Melbourne Province, and served there until April 1899.